aneri-k/CSC360-AU2340041/Reflections/Reflection2_130826.md

-# Class Reflection (13 August 2026)
+# Class Reflection

----

 ## Topics

 * Maven and Java project management
-* Maven project and folder structure
+* Maven project structure and pom.xml
-* pom.xml and project dependencies
 * Maven build commands
+* Java Swing
+* Graphics and Graphics2D
-* Drawing a square using coordinates
+* Drawing and positioning a square
-* Setting default values for graphical inputs

----
+* BasicStroke
+* Troubleshooting Maven and project files

 ## Notes

----

-### Topic 1: Maven and Project Structure
+### Topic 1

-The lecture introduced Maven and its importance in managing Java projects.
-Maven provides a standard structure for organizing Java projects, which makes it easier to manage source files, dependencies, and build-related files.
-One of the main files in a Maven project is the pom.xml file.
-It contains important information about the project, such as its name, version, dependencies, and build configuration.
+The lecture introduced Maven and its role in managing Java projects.
+Maven provides a standard structure for organizing a Java project, which makes it easier to manage source files, dependencies, and other project-related files.
+The pom.xml file is an important part of a Maven project because it contains the project configuration and information about its dependencies.

-A basic Maven project was created during the practical part of the lecture.
-The folder structure helped demonstrate how Maven separates the source code and other project-related files.
-Understanding this structure is important because Maven commands depend on the project being organized correctly.

-A useful command introduced during the lecture was mvn clean package.
-This command can be used to clean previous build files and package the project after compiling and testing it.
-An important practical point was that Maven commands need to be executed from the correct project directory, specifically the directory containing the pom.xml file.
-Running the command from another folder can result in errors because Maven cannot find the project configuration.
+A basic Maven project was created during the practical work.
+The mvn clean package command was also used to build the project.
+An important point I learned was that Maven commands need to be executed from the correct project directory containing the pom.xml file.
+Running the command from the wrong directory can cause errors because Maven cannot identify the project.

----

-### Topic 2: Drawing a Square Using Coordinates

-The lecture also focused on the basic concepts involved in drawing a square on a graphical canvas.
-Before drawing the square, we need to give some inputs.
-The main inputs are the length of one side of the square and the square's position on the canvas.

-Default values can also be provided.
-For example, the square's centre can be set to the canvas centre by default.
-This makes the application easier to use and reduces unnecessary user input.

-To draw the square, the coordinates of its four corners need to be calculated.
-If `(C_x, C_y)` represents the centre of the square and `l` represents the side length, the upper-left corner can be calculated using:

-`(C_x - l/2, C_y - l/2)`

-The remaining three corners can then be calculated from the upper-left corner:

-* **Lower-left:** `(C_x - l/2, C_y + l/2)`
-* **Upper-right:** `(C_x + l/2, C_y - l/2)`
-* **Lower-right:** `(C_x + l/2, C_y + l/2)`

-This approach showed how mathematical calculations and coordinate geometry are directly connected to computer graphics.
-By calculating the coordinates from the centre and side length, the square can remain properly positioned even when the canvas dimensions change.

----

-### Topic 3: Controlling the Appearance of the Square
+### Topic 2

-The square created during the practical work was not only positioned using coordinates but also modified in appearance.
-Properties such as colour, size, and line thickness can be controlled through the graphics classes.

-BasicStroke can be used to control the thickness of a shape's outline.
-Increasing the stroke width makes the square's border appear thicker.

-Calculating the square's position based on the window's dimensions also made the application more flexible.
-Instead of using fixed coordinates, the square could be positioned relative to the centre of the canvas.
+The lecture also covered Java Swing and the use of the Graphics and Graphics2D classes for creating graphical applications.
+A simple window was created that displayed a hollow square.
+Through this exercise, I learned how to control different properties of the square, including its position, size, color, and line thickness.

+The BasicStroke class was used to increase the thickness of the square's outline.
+I also learned how calculating the square's coordinates based on the dimensions of the window allows it to remain centered.
+This helped me understand how coordinate calculations can be used to position graphical objects accurately.

+### Reflection

+During the practical work, I faced some issues such as running Maven from the wrong directory and trying to rename a folder while it was still being used by another process.
+Resolving these problems helped me understand that working with a development environment requires attention to both the code and the project setup.

+Overall, the lecture gave me a better understanding of Maven, Java project organization, and basic graphical programming.
+The practical exercise of creating and modifying a square also helped me connect programming concepts with coordinate geometry and graphical output.
+The troubleshooting experience was useful as it improved my understanding of common problems that can occur while working with Java projects and command-line tools.